-3.8 Variable metric methods for dense problems
+3.8 Variable metric methods

-Variable metric methods for dense problems are the most efficient methods for solving small or medium size unconstrained or linearly constrained problems.
-They are specified by the statement \$CLASS='VM' if \$HESF='D'.
-Variable metric methods for dense problems use a symmetric positive definite matrix which is updated in every iteration in such a way that it approximates the Hessian matrix of the objective function or its inverse as precisely as possible.
-There are five families of variable metric methods for dense problems which are distinguished using the macrovariable \$UPDATE:
+Variable metric methods are specified by the statement \$CLASS='VM'.
+These methods are most commonly used for either unconstrained or linearly constrained optimizations.
+Variable metric methods use a symmetric (usually positive definite) matrix which is updated in every iteration in such a way that it approximates the Hessian matrix of the objective function as precisely as possible.
+In the UFO system, the variable metric methods are realized in the three different forms (for \$HESF='D', \$HESF='S' and \$HESF='B') depending on the Hessian matrix specification.

+There are five families of variable metric methods for dense problems (\$HESF='D') which are distinguished using the macrovariable \$UPDATE:

-commonly used ones since they are very robust and efficient.
+\$UPDATE='B' - The Broyden family [25].
+Variable metric methods from this family are the most commonly used ones since they are very robust and efficient. \$UPDATE='D' - The Broyden family with Davidon projections [76].

-\$UPDATE='D'

-- The Broyden family with Davidon projections [76].
 Variable metric methods from this family are similar to the previous ones.
 The only difference is that projections into the new subspace are computed.
-This guarantees the quadratic termination property even in the case of an imperfect line search.

-\$UPDATE='L'

-- The Davidon family described in [166].
-Here the Davidon projections are replaced by a special one-parameter update, where the parameter is chosen in such a way to
+This guarantees the quadratic termination property even in the case of an imperfect line search. \$UPDATE='L' - The Davidon family described in [166].
+Here the Davidon projections are replaced by a special one-parameter update, where the parameter is chosen in such a way to guarantee the positive definiteness of the updated matrix.